thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-6/notes/section-6.md

                   data:
           * Different containers can use the same volume
           * Anonymous volumes and bind mounts don't need to be specified
+        * For bind mounts, instead of using the absolute path like you would in the `docker run` command, you can use the relative path relative to the docker-compose file
       * `environment` -> will contain nested entries
         * For every environment volume, add a dash (`-`) and define the environment variable key-value pair
         * You can specify an environment file in the docker compose configuration
           * Use the `env_file` key and list the env file using the relative path from the docker-compose.yaml file
           * The environment variables defined in the file(s) will be read in in the container

 * You need a dash when you have a list of single values (`./env/mongo.env`) and you don't need a dash when you have a list of key-value pairs (`MONGO_INITDB_ROOT_USERNAME: elliot`)

 * No need to specify whether to remove the container on stoppage because by default, when you bring your services down, it automatically removes the containers

-* We can specify the detached mode when we start our services

 * No need to specify a network when using docker-compose, Docker will automatically create a new network for all of the services defined in the yaml file out of the box